StephanieF/stephanief.github.io/docs/projects.md

 ## 2024

 #### Personal Site
 Built in VuePress with a smattering of plugins.
-I've not yet had time to figure out custom theming<space><space>
+I've not yet had time to figure out custom theming.
-  but I'm not sure I want to.
 [Personal Site Repo](https://github.com/StephanieF/stephanief.github.io)